Deadly breach could delay decisions about Capitol fencing

 WASHINGTON (AP) — The latest deadly breach of the Capitol’s perimeter could delay the gradual reopening of the building’s grounds to the public just as lawmakers were eyeing a return to more normal security measures following the Jan.
 6 insurrection.

 Capitol Police officer William “Billy” Evans, an 18-year veteran of the force, was killed Friday when a man rammed his car into a barrier outside the Senate side of the building.
-The driver, identified as 25-year-old Noah Green, was shot and killed after he got out of his car and lunged at police with a knife.
+The driver, identified as 25-year-old Noah Green, was shot and killed after he ran his car into Evans and another officer, got out and lunged at police with a knife.

 The deaths came less than two weeks after the Capitol Police removed an outer fence that had temporarily cut off a wide swath of the area to cars and pedestrians, blocking major traffic arteries that cross the city.
 The fencing had been erected to secure the Capitol after the violent mob of of then-President Donald Trump’s supporters attacked the building Jan.
 6., interrupting the certification of President Joe Biden’s victory.
 The violence lead to the deaths of five people, including a Capitol Police officer.

-Note: This story has been corrected to reflect that Illinois Sen. Dick Durbin is the second-ranking Democrat, not Republican.